What is Child Protective Services?

 "Will CPS remove my child from home?"

 First and foremost, CPS is committed to finding safety for a child within the home.
-In situations where the home is identified as unsafe for children, CPS’s strong preference is to remove the abuser.
+In situations where the home is identified as unsafe for children, CPS’s strong preference is to remove the person abusing.
 CPS removes children from the home only as last resort after all other options have been considered or explored.

 CPS compared to Police or Law Enforcement

 Because child sexual abuse is a crime in all 50 states, police and law enforcement may also become involved in the investigation of child sexual abuse.
-The focus of law enforcement is on the person who has offended and on any criminal proceedings that are involved.
+The focus of law enforcement is on the person who has abused and on any criminal proceedings that are involved.
 The focus of CPS is on the family and on the protection of the child.